melezhik/cv/README.md

 Cover letter

 HI!
 My name is Aleksei Melezhik.
-I am experienced system architect with a solid infrastructure past.
+I am mature system architect with a solid infrastructure experience.

 I have a strong skills on system design, platform engineering and devops methodologies.